WeinbergMalte/timeseries-forecasting-workshop/README.md

 ## Local Setup
 Instead of working in Codespaces, you could just as well clone the repository and set up a local development environment.
 This is how you do it:

-1. Clone the repository
+1. Clone the repository.
-2. Have Python installed and install [Poetry](https://python-poetry.org/docs/#installation)
+2. Have Python installed and install [Poetry](https://python-poetry.org/docs/#installation).
-3. Run `poetry install` in the root folder of the repository
+3. Run `poetry install` in the root folder of the repository.
-4. Run `poetry run pytest` to check if everything is set up correctly
+4. Run `poetry run pytest` to check if everything is set up correctly.
+5. Run `poetry run jupyter lab` to start a local Jupyter server and run the notebooks.

 ## Resources &#x1F913;